apache/shardingsphere/examples/README.md

 **Notices**

-- *Please do not use `dev` branch to run your example, example of `dev` branch is not released yet.*

 - *Please execute [initial script](https://github.com/apache/shardingsphere/blob/master/examples/src/resources/manual_schema.sql) before you first run the example if using manual mode.*

 - *Please make sure primary replica data replication sync on MySQL is running correctly.
 Otherwise, primary-replica example will query empty data from the replica.*